linda-mccall/mtg-card-search/README.md

 Optional but I think it'd be cool:
 * other language support
 * implementing google firebase for translation of cards by taking photos.
-It's not uncommon for players to buy cards in other languages because because they're cheaper.
+It's not uncommon for players to buy cards in other languages because they're cheaper.
 It would be nice to be able to get the english text for a Japanese/Chinese/French/Italian/German/Spanish/Portuguese card